klaris-ak/ChemFate/README.md

 * Please make sure to download the whole zipped folder.

 ### 1) Below are the steps to run ChemFate tool:
 1. Unzip the folder.
-Please keep the folder structure and keep the files in their specified folder.
+Please keep the folder structure.
 	* **ChemFate.exe**: ChemFate executable file to run the tool.
 	* **Input** folder: contain the input files.
 	* **Output** folder: store the output files.